tflaspoehler/uxp-swiper/README.md

 });
 ```

-In order to make these:
+In order to make these, I would need the following in Sitecore:
 - a "Swiper" component that can be placed inside a "Section" component's placeholder with mobile / tablet / desktop slidesPerView and spaceBetween floating-point inputs (ideally a className as well).
 - a "Slide" component would need to go inside the "Swiper" component placeholder
 - a "Slide" component's placeholder would need to except a "Seciton" component